MohamedHNoor/hello-react-front-end/README.md

 # 📖 hello-react-front-end <a name="about-project"></a>

 **hello-react-front-end** is a web application that displays random greetings from rails api.
 Run the rails server first before running the React app.
-The Rails API repo is [here]().
-Run the react app with `localhost:3001`.
+The rails server is available [here](https://github.com/MohamedHNoor/Hello-world-backend.git).Run the react app with `localhost:3001`

 ## 🛠 Built With <a name="built-with"></a>